On this page:

 Q: Are correspondence courses allowed for incarcerated individuals?

 A: Policies and systems regarding correspondence courses for incarcerated adults vary by state.
-To find out if correspondence courses are permitted in your state, contact your SCEA using the contact information posted on your state's Web site above.
+To find out if correspondence courses are permitted in your state, contact your state department of corrections.
 Some correspondence courses advertised for prisoners are scams and are very expensive.
 Make sure any courses that are used are provided by an accredited and reliable source.

 Q: Where can I get more information on correctional education in federal prisons?